mgol/npm-bump/README.md

 ## Options

 You can optionally pass the remote name and the branch name to be used, in addition to a prefix to be applied to the version bump commit message.
-By default the remote is assumed to be `origin` and the branch: `master`.
+By default the remote is assumed to be `origin` and the branch: `main`.

 You can also provide the `access` option with the `public` or `private` value to declare whether the package should be public or private.
 When not provided, it uses default npm behavior: scoped packages are private & unscoped ones - public.